Geography and the Environment

 Such building codes imposed a homogeneity to design, which also came to reflect modernist principles.
 The Levittown “Cape Cod” bungalow, perhaps best known of the post-war vernacular modernist variants, was just one of many North American representations.

-Together with Michelle Rhodes and Jacqueline Mulcahy, I have been studying the meaning and significance of the BC Box, a dominant form of residential vernacular architecture in British Columbia’s lower mainland.
-The BC Box, together with its architectural cousin, the Vancouver Special, are regional variants of a post-war North American staple, and modern icon: the two-storey rancher.
+Together with my former Honours students, Derrick Swallow, I have been studying the meaning and significance of the BC Box, a dominant form of residential vernacular architecture in British Columbia’s lower mainland.
+The BC Box, together with its architectural cousin, the Vancouver Special, are regional variants of a post-war North American staple, the massed side-gable.

 Our research begins with an outline of the modern roots of the BC Box evident in the simplicity and standardization of its design and production.
 Our work will also examine the interplay between aspects of internal design, especially floor plans, and household dynamics, in the 1970’a and 1980’s.